Legal framework and administration

 - Motor Vehicle Registry (operated by the Shire of Cocos (Keeling) Islands).

-The Shire of the Cocos (Keeling) Islands is responsible for the provision of local government services to the Islands.
+The Shire of Cocos (Keeling) Islands (SOCKI) is responsible for the provision of local government services to the Island.